Meet Sarah Hewins

 Sarah is currently in her fifth term as Select Board member.
 She has previously served as both Chair and Vice-Chair of the Board.
 She was elected twice for five-year terms to Carver's Planning Board, and was Carver's Conservation Agent for 15 years.

-For 28 years as an elected official and public servant, Sarah has delivered on every single promise she has made to voters.
+In over 20 years as an elected official and public servant, Sarah has delivered on every single promise she has made to voters.
 Sarah is the volunteer reader at the Library's Tuesday Toddler Story Hour and has been for the past 27 years.
 She was also the Chair of the Municipal Playground Committee that built Carver's first Community Playground.

 Volunteering on many levels for her community and for the region, Sarah also serves on the Board of Directors of the South Shore Community Action Council where she supports the Council's food distribution, early childhood education, financial literacy, and energy conservation programs.